CBD – Cannabidiol

 It has analgesic properties, it also has anticonvulsant, anti-epileptic, anti-psychotic and anti-anxiety effects.
 It is further anti-inflammatory and antioxidant.
 It has nerve-protective properties and is antibacterial against certain germs (MRSA) with high antibiotic resistance and finally inhibits nausea.
 All this makes it an interesting candidate for the treatment of chronic pain, inflammatory diseases of the nervous system, epilepsy, anxiety disorders ect.

 Effects of CBD

 It effects the body in many different ways.
 According to CBD expert, Dr. med.
 Franjo Grotenhermen, the following mechanisms are among the most important:

 Similar to capsaicin*, CBD stimulates the vaniloid receptor type 1 with maximum effect.
 This explains partially the anti-inflammatory effect of CBD.

-- CBD alleviates inflammatory and neuropathic pain.
+- It alleviates inflammatory and neuropathic pain.
 Such pain-relieving sensation is presumably mediated by glycine receptors while CBD suppresses those chronic pain stimuli.

-- CBD is an effective anti-oxidant or a free- radical catcher.
+- It is an effective anti-oxidant or a free- radical catcher.
 It shows that CBD can prevent oxidative damage as effectively as, if not better than, vitamin C or vitamin E.

-- CBD inhibits the replication of certain brain tumor cells (glioma), by evoking their autophagy—a natural mechanism of cell self-destruction.
+- It inhibits the replication of certain brain tumor cells (glioma), by evoking their autophagy—a natural mechanism of cell self-destruction.